University of Wisconsin System: 2018 restructuring

 In October 2017, University of Wisconsin System president Ray Cross publicly proposed restructuring the University of Wisconsin System to bring the UW Colleges under the control of their nearest comprehensive university, creating regional two-year campuses within the system.
 The proposal also included splitting UW–Extension between University of Wisconsin–Madison and University of Wisconsin System administration.
 University of Wisconsin Colleges Online, which was operating as an additional campus of University of Wisconsin Colleges, would be relocated under University of Wisconsin System administration.
 Cross announced this proposal without consulting shared governance groups or administrators.
 System administration argued that the merger would save money.

 Critics said the merger was being rushed without input from the campuses and that the system was buckling to political pressure from the state.
 The proposal was approved by the University of Wisconsin Board of Regents in their November 2017 meeting, and implementation began July 1, 2018.

 2023–present: Branch campus closures

-In 2023, University of Wisconsin–Platteville Richland shut down, marking the first time a University of Wisconsin campus has closed since University of Wisconsin–Medford in 1980.
-Following this closure, four other University of Wisconsin branch campuses have closed.
+In 2023, University of Wisconsin–Platteville Richland shut down, marking the first time a University of Wisconsin campus has closed since University of Wisconsin–Medford in 1981.
+Following this closure, as of September 2026 six other two-year branch campuses have closed.
 Additionally, one campus has gone entirely online and another has stopped using several of its campus buildings.
 Many have expressed concerns about the future of the Wisconsin Idea following these closures.